Recommended Patterns and Anti-Patterns¶

 The

-callback_grouppassed to a component is borrowed (see patterns:borrow-only-contract).
+callback_grouppassed to a component is borrowed (see borrow-only contract).
 Destroying it, reassigning it, or treating it as component-owned state breaks the contract: other components or node-level callbacks may still hold the same reference, and the application has no way to know the group has been invalidated.# WRONG: a component must not invalidate a borrowed handle def _release_resources(self) -> None: self._callback_group = None # the application still owns this reference super()._release_resources()Invariant violated: borrow-only contract — the component never owns the lifetime of injected handles.